Mojo Nixon: "Unretired"

 Can't wait for Washington to fix the economy.
 We must take bold action now.
 If I make the new album free and my entire catalog free it will stimulate the economy.
 It might even over-stimulate the economy.
 History has shown than when people listen to my music, money tends to flow to bartenders, race tracks, late night greasy spoons, bail bondsman, go kart tracks, tractor pulls, football games, peep shows and several black market vices.
 My music causes itches that it usually takes some money to scratch.

 The Mojo Manifesto: The Life and Times of Mojo Nixon

 In 2013, Freedom Records & Films announced that they were producing a documentary film, The Mojo Manifesto, to be released in 2014.
 The film premiered at the 2022 South By Southwest festival.

 On February 21, 2023, Freestyle Digital Media announced that it had acquired worldwide rights to the film, which became available for streaming in March 2023.

 Personal life

 Family

-Nixon and his wife, Adaire, have two sons.
+Nixon and his wife, Adaire, had two sons.